 And, of course, if you run into issues again, GoDaddy Express Malware Removal will be there.

-Most malware cleanup services will only scan and perform a malware cleanup after the attack has happened.
+Most services that clean malware will only scan and perform a malware cleanup after the attack has happened.
 With a Web Application Firewall (WAF) you can be proactive and stop attacks before they even happen.
 Attacks like SQL injections, cross-site scripting, brute force and zero-day attacks can all be prevented and stopped by using a WAF.

 For eCommerce websites that collect sensitive information, like credit card numbers and home addresses, we recommend practicing additional security methods to ensure the safety and privacy of your customers.